WSU-CptS-322-Fall-2023/termproject-bookworms/Documents/DesignDocument.md

 3. Authorization Forms
    Role:
    - Creates forms for registration and login for users.

-* Discuss the rationale for the proposed decomposition in terms of  coupling and re-use.

-This section should describe the high-level architecture of your software:  i.e., the major subsystems and how they fit together.
-If you adopted the application structure we used in the Smile App, your application would have the Model-View-Controller (MVC) pattern.
-If you adopted a different architectural pattern, mention the pattern you adopted in your software and briefly discuss the rationale for using the proposed architecture (i.e., why that pattern fits well for your system).

 ## 2.2 Subsystem Design

-(**Note2**: You should describe the design for the end product (completed application) - not only your iteration1 version.
-You will revise this document in iteration-2 and make changes  and/or add more details in iteration-2.)

 ### 2.2.1 Model

-Briefly explain the role of the model.

 1. Review
   Role: